 Community

-INVESTING IN LOCAL ECONOMIES
+SUPPORTING LOCAL ECONOMIES

 The Goldendale project is located about eight miles southeast of Goldendale, Washington, in the Columbia River Gorge, and two hours east of Portland.
-The Gorge is an important center of renewable energy production and high-tech innovation.
+The Gorge is an important center of energy production and high-tech innovation.

 Located within the Columbia Gorge Bi-State Renewable Energy Zone, Goldendale is a vital project for the region.
 Mid-Columbia Economic Development District's (MCEDD) Economic Development Strategy lists Goldendale as its No. 2 priority project in Washington state.
 MCEDD also plays an important role in supporting nearby Hood River County’s implementation of its energy plan, which includes carbon emission reduction goals.